-Given that these prejudices are ever-present, we believe that the astute gentleman may use them to his advantage to appear more confident, polished, and put together.
+Given that these prejudices are ever-present, the astute gentleman may use them to appear more confident, polished, and put together.
 And, of course, some men spend a lot of time discussing how clothes may have this impact.
 However, your face and hair are just as essential as your outfit.

 Caring for your hair is closely related to caring for your scalp.
-After all, while hair follicles can be of various thicknesses and forms, resulting in straight, wavy, kinky, or curly hair, the strands themselves are not alive.
+Hair strands aren’t alive, but the shape and thickness of follicles create different hair types, like straight, wavy, kinky, or curly.
 As a result, effective hair care begins at the scalp.